fynnfluegge/rocketnotes/README.md

   <img src="landing-page/src/assets/tree.gif">
 </div>

 ## Contributing

+A good way to do the first contribution are the *good first issue* labelled issues [here](https://github.com/fynnfluegge/rocketnotes/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+On some of the issues are already linked PRs with comments in the code what has to be done.
+These PRs can be picked up if not assigned to someone yet.

 The most comfortable way to get started is to open the project in a ready-to-code Gitpod workspace with all packages & tools preinstalled and a running database with sample data.